mimersql/MimerPy/doc/userguide.rst

 Default value for user name and password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can create a Mimer IDENT with the same name as the user in your host operating system, and add an OS_USER to that ident.
-This allows the user to log in to Mimer without specifying a password.
+You can create a Mimer SQL IDENT with the same name as the user in your host operating system, and add an OS_USER to that ident.
+This allows the user to log in to Mimer SQL without specifying a password.
 This only works on local databases and not on databases accessed over TCP/IP.

 For example (on UNIX):